Neerajsh8851/hango/app/src/main/java/desidev/hango/api/hangoapi.md

 ```

 ## Register new account
-To create a new account client needs to give user info with payload and a verified auth data.
+To create a new account client needs to give user info with payload.
+payload contains auth data, user credential and user basic information.
 ```
-Hango::registerNewAccount(payload: RegisterAccountPayload, authDataId: String): Result<Nothing, String>
+Hango::registerNewAccount(payload: RegisterAccountPayload): Result<Nothing, String>
 ```